HeinousGames/MOEGameCenterExample/README.md

 # Things to Note
 - Uses LibGDX 1.9.9 and Intel MOE 1.4.3
+- You will want to assign a team in Xcode and test on an actual device.
+I did not test in a simulator, but it may still work.
 - Removed deprecated GameCenter implementation code as LibGDX MOE games run on iOS 9.3+.
 - Utilizes lambdas, so you may have to update to newer versions of Java if your IDE doesn't recognize them.
 - Not sure if the method buildUnauthenticatedPlayerError is updated correctly, as my account logged in correctly.
 Marked as     untested.